mcdonaldzachary/kmz-kml-parser/README.md

 kml file is named dat.kml because that is what an extracted kmz file defaults as. images for marker icons are located in /images folder

+why this exist: google maps has a great tool called google my maps. you can build wonderful maps but the problem is when you export to a kml or kmz the javascript google maps api KML-LAYERS does not support folders (layers) or editing anything in the kml layer. so best solution i could come up with was a javascript parser.
+Alternatively you could not use the my maps tool and make your own mini database and kinda do a reverse parse but that equally as frustrating being the my maps tool is nice.

 working: including styles
 markers
 lines